 In 2017, Lloyds Bank Foundation awarded the Male Survivors Partnership £85,000 to undertake a two year project to research, develop and produce a quality assurance framework to support the development of the sexual violence sector.
 The two year project would culminate with an independent accreditation programme and a number of organisations piloting the standards and accreditation process.

-In 2017, MSP commissioned LimeCultureCIC, the UK’s leading sexual violence training and development organisation to research, develop and implement quality standards for services supporting male identified victims/survivors of sexual violence, including an independent accreditation and monitoring process.
+The Male Survivors Partnership commissioned LimeCultureCIC, the UK’s leading sexual violence training and development organisation to research, develop, and implement Quality Standards for services supporting male survivors of sexual violence, including an independent accreditation and monitoring process.

-It is intended that the quality standards will be available to any professional, service provider, client or commissioner who wishes to access them to further the improvement of support for male victims/survivors.
-Before downloading the quality standards, you will be required to provide some information so that we can monitor the uptake of the quality standards.
+The Male Service Standards are available free of charge to any professional, service provider, client, or commissioner who wishes to access them to further the improvement of support for male victims/survivors.